 Many established businesses have a reasonably well-defined target market and brand, but can’t decide what their other priorities are.
 Should they focus on customer service, or product quality, or sales, or marketing, or innovation, or something else?
 Obviously everything matters to some extent.
 No company can stay in business without reasonably good sales, marketing, products, customer service, etc. However, while great companies have to be good at many things, they only have to be great at one or two things to really stand out.
 This is one of the themes of the classic book “Good to Great”.

 Tesla went from a wannabe niche car company to the most valuable car company in the world (by stock market capitalization) in less than a decade because they excelled at one thing: innovation.
 In December 2020, their market capitalization hovered around $600 Billion, more than all the other major car companies combined.
+In October 2021 Tesla’s market capitalization exceeded $840 million.
 While their stock price is probably going to come down to earth at some point, Tesla is clearly a very valuable company.
 Tesla has shaken up the car industry.

 General Motors, on the other hand, used to be the most valuable car company in the world, but now has a market capitalization of under $60 Billion.
 GM lost their focus, gave up on innovation, and despite a huge bailout after the Great Recession, is still struggling to become relevant.

 Whatever industry, sector or market segment your business is in, take some time to sharpen your focus.
 You can’t simultaneously be a non-profit and a for-profit.
 You can’t sell products to everybody.
 You can’t be the the fastest, the cheapest and the highest quality all at the same time.
-You can’t emphasize the triple bottom line, pay your workers a low wage and close your eyes if your suppliers are destroying the environment.
+You can’t emphasize the triple bottom line while paying your workers a low wage and using suppliers that destroy the environment.

 You have to choose.